CMU-17-214/f2023/assignments/hw5.md

 * The server can answer multiple requests concurrently (i.e., multiple calls to `/job` and `/job/:id`).
 * The server reports an error when more than 5 jobs are processed concurrently asking users to try again later.
 Reject additional requests with HTTP error code 503.
 * The server never makes more than 5 concurrent requests to Wikipedia and never more than 5 concurrent requests to the Google Cloud API in order to not overload those servers (this limit is shared by all jobs).
-* If multiple topics are analyzed, the server does not wait until all images are collected from all topics, but starts analyzing images as soon as the images from the first topics are identified.
+* If multiple topics are analyzed, the server does not wait until all images are collected from all topics, but starts analyzing images as soon as the images from each topic are identified.

 **Error handling.** Make the implementation robust to errors.
 Specifically we expect you to handle the following kind of errors: